-As Jean-Luc casually paced the transporter room, lost in thought, Beverly walked in precisely sixty-one minutes later with two medium sized pieces of luggage.
-She paused mid-stride for a split second then proceeded to the pad and set her luggage down.
-She looked at him expectantly.
+As Jean-Luc casually paced the transporter room, lost in thought, Beverly walked in precisely sixty-one minutes later with two medium-sized pieces of luggage.
+She paused mid-stride for a split second, she expected some sort of greeting; he didn't even look in her direction.
+She proceeded to the pad and set her luggage down then cleared her throat and looked at him expectantly.

 'Right.'
 He thought as he walked onto the pad to stand to her.
 "Energize."

 Virginia was anxious for their arrival.
 This was one step closer to leaving this place and the overwhelming feelings of pain and loneliness.
 It was a bit scary when she thought of starting over again.
 She wouldn't be just starting a new job or moving to another city, she was leaving for another world, a world where space travel was commonplace as well as interaction with aliens.
-Scary but intriguing, she told herself.
-She was no stranger to the road less traveled.
-Rarely did she take the easy way.
-She smiled at herself, proud of her accomplishments so far and hoped she would be able to live up to her own expectations in the future.
+Finding out she was an alien herself explained a lot.
+It was scary but intriguing, she told herself.
+She was no stranger to the road less traveled; rarely did she take the easy way.
+She smiled, proud of her accomplishments so far and hoped she would live up to her own expectations for the future.
 She took a deep breath and concentrated on dinner.
 She monitored Beverly fairly closely once Beverly informed her they would travel back for her.
 When she heard Beverly preparing to leave, she began cooking dinner.
 She decided on something simple and hoped they would be hungry.
 She set dinner to simmer while she went into the living room and sat down on the sofa to wait for her guests.

 She felt a distinct change in the air when they began to materialize in the dining room and she stood up and walked to the threshold of the living and dining rooms.
 When they fully materialized, she looked on Beverly first.
 She had seen the woman through their connection and knew she was beautiful but something stirred in Virginia that was both familiar and foreign.
 She put up her mental barriers as quickly as slamming a door, and closed the gap between them with a cordial smile.